codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 #### Graphics

-FWIU, you have to use AMD cards as they have open source drivers.
+We have to use AMD cards as they have open source drivers.
 Not sure how NVIDIA cards will fare on OpenBSD.

-#### Wireless
+#### Wireless cards

 While OpenBSD supports my wireless card, it is well known that there's a bit of a hit when it comes to network throughput.
 Based on my